ikiskin/audio_spectrogram_transformer/README.md

 * Results are output per single classification fold and saved to a text file.
 These can be stored in the dictionary during the evaluation loop and automatically computed
 * Models were terminated according to early stopping with `config.max_overrun` according to the training accuracy.
 Time permitting we would change this to a stratified validation set within each fold.
 * The `yaml` file supplied is exhaustive, and needs ablation to a minimum set of packages.
+* The code is in need of a refactor, and better documentation for the PyTorch + transformer parts.
+Time limited.